golistic/kolekto/README.md

         return "bands"
     }

-The above is part of the `example_test.go` file which shows a full example on how to use Kolekto.
+The above is part of the testable example files which shows a full example on how to use Kolekto (see [next topic](#example)).

 ### Example

-Please see the `example_test.go` for a full example.
+The testable example files are provided per store kind.
+They share however the common code, since it should be transparent which database system you are using.

+* `example_common_test.go` contains the actual examples
+* `example_mysql_test.go` launches the examples using MySQL
+* `example_pgsql_test.go` launhces the example using PostgreSQL

 Models, Collections, and Sessions